lashdid/record/README.md

 ## Why did I make this?

-Sometimes I need to record something from my screen, because there is no default software for screen recording, downloading another software would be a waste of time as I only need to use it once for a while.
+Sometimes I need to record something from my screen.
+Because there is no default software for screen recording, downloading another software would be a waste of time as I only need to use it once for a while.

 #### But there is [ScreenApp.IO](https://screenapp.io/)?